2018 FIFA World Cup Group E: Switzerland vs Costa Rica

 The two teams had faced each other twice, most recently in a 2010 friendly won by Costa Rica 1–0.

 Two Costa Rican shots hit the woodwork, one of which was tipped on to the post by Sommer, before Stephan Lichtsteiner's right-wing cross was headed back across goal by Breel Embolo, and the unmarked Blerim Džemaili lashed home from eight yards.
 Keylor Navas blocked Embolo's effort at his near post, before Kendall Waston headed Joel Campbell's outswinging corner from six yards after 56 minutes.
 Josip Drmić slotted into the bottom corner from Denis Zakaria's low cross.
 Switzerland then hit the frame of the goal in the 78th minute.
 Referee awarded a spot-kick after Bryan Ruiz had been bundled over in the area, only for the decision to be reversed after replays showed that he had strayed into an offside position when he received the ball.
 Ruiz did get a chance from the spot in the third minute of stoppage time when Campbell was felled in the box, his penalty hit the bar and then bounced in the net off of Yann Sommer's head as an own goal.

-Waston's goal for Costa Rica was their first in 424 minutes of play in World Cup matches (not including penalty shootouts), with their previous goal scored by Ruiz in the last 16 of the 2014 tournament against Greece.
+Waston's goal for Costa Rica was their first in 424 minutes of play in World Cup matches (not including penalty shoot-outs), with their previous goal scored by Ruiz in the last 16 of the 2014 tournament against Greece.
 Switzerland have avoided defeat in each of their three group stage matches at the World Cup for the first time since 2006.
 Costa Rica became the last side to score a goal at Russia 2018.
 Sommer is just the third goalkeeper to score an own goal at the World Cup, after Honduras' Noel Valladares against France in 2014 and Spain's Andoni Zubizarreta against Nigeria in 1998.